 Each moment that I was allowed to play, I made sure to reap every moment.
 Playtime was about 10-12 hours a week or an average 30-35 hours a month.
 Now much at all.
 After leaving my family to be independent, that’s when I started to frequent video-games, especially in the military.

 Video-games is quite beneficial.
 It may help one process faster thinking.
 Surgeons who play video games were known to perform procedures more accurate than their non-counterparts.
 Video-games is a gateway non-drug to legions of people, including myself.
 This physical world begins to fade and another reality enters our mind.

 It is one of the highest revenue generating businesses in the world, so that should tell you something.
 When my parents gave me a PSP for Christmas in 04′, that was when my addiction became obvious.
 I would secretly play whenever I used the toilet, sleep, in school, and everywhere.
 Remember, I was not allowed to play video-games on weekdays.

 So this addiction became a nightmare about two years ago.
 My first retail business, I slept in my office for a whole year.
 So to past the dark, lonely times, and to cut down outside spendings, I just played video-games with every chance I got.
-It aided me in my insanity.
+It aided my insanity.
 Being alone with minimal contact for a whole year isn’t something that one wishes for.
 This was the blackest chapter in my life… so far.